GitMirroring/gnuboot/site/faq.md

-[partially replaced it](https://github.com/zamaudio/smutool/) with free firmware, but on the relevant system (ASUS F2A85-M) there were still other blobs present (Video BIOS, and others) preventing the hardware from being supported in libreboot.
+[partially replaced it](https://github.com/zamaudio/smutool/) with free firmware, but on the relevant system (ASUS F2A85-M) there were still other blobs present (Video BIOS, and others) preventing the hardware from being supported in GNU Boot.

 ### AMD AGESA firmware